imrafaelmerino/vertx-effect/docs/README.md

 ## <a name="effects"><a/> Effects

 **Functional Programming is all about working with pure functions and values**.
 That's all.
-One of the points where FP especially shines, is dealing with effects.
+One of the points where FP especially shines is dealing with effects.
 An effect is something you can't call twice unless you intended to:

 ```java